GENERAL INFORMATION LETTER –

 Little Farmyard will be open during all school holidays except the following:

-*We will be closed on all public holidays, and on 15 June and 25 September 2020.
+*We will be closed on all public holidays and on 26 April 2021.

 Parents/Guardians/Family members are responsible for the children in their care until the moment the child is handed to a staff member in the mornings.
 When the child is collected from a Farmyard staff member in the afternoons, responsibility for the child is handed over to the parent/guardian/family member.